snap-adu-logo-color

 4. SURVEY: Is your lot challenging with unclear boundaries?

-In many cases, cities are requiring a survey to plot out the location of the ADU and confirm that it will be built within a permitted area.
-Carlsbad, Oceanside, and San Marcos all require building verification surveys in certain situations.
-Additionally, if you have a challenging lot with features like easements, hillside, or an irregular shape, a survey may be needed to determine lot lines and the appropriate setbacks.
+Many cities require a survey to determine the ADU’s location and ensure it’s within a permitted area.
+Carlsbad, Oceanside, and San Marcos mandate building verification surveys in certain cases.
+If your lot has easements, hills, or an irregular shape, a survey may also be necessary to clarify lot lines and setbacks.
 A building survey typically costs $4-10K.
-Read more about when you may need to get a survey for your ADU.
+For more details, read about when you might need a survey for your ADU.

 5. SOILS REPORT: Do you need a soils report?